Co-op/Internship Student Resources

 Cooperative Education is an academic program that allows you to earn college credit for a work experience related to your major.
 It improves your ability to make the transition from school to work, following completion or near-completion of a degree or certificate program.
+Additionally, you are able to develop employability skills and professional connections that you can leverage in your job search process.
 Co-ops/Internships may be paid or non-paid positions with for-profit or non-profit organizations.

 Arranging Your Internship